LinuxBeaver/GEGL-GIMP-PLUGIN_Ringed_Bevel/README.md

  /home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins

-Then Restart Gimp and go to GEGL Operations and look for "Ring Bevel" in the drop down list Gimp 2.99.16+ users will find the filter in Filters>Text Ttyling>Ringed Bevel.
+Then Restart Gimp and go to GEGL Operations and look for "Ring Bevel" in the drop down list Gimp 2.99.16+ users will find the filter in Filters>Text Styling>Ringed Bevel.
 2.10 users will only see it in the GEGL operations drop down list.